RadiantGuild/Lib.Yoogi/README.md

 - `isLoading`: If this is true, the validator is still loading. `isValid` and `error` will be undefined, and the `promise`  and `abort` fields will exist.
 - `error`: If `isValid` is set to `false`, this will be an object containing:
   - `validator`: The validator that failed (the exact value passed into the array)
-  - `msg`: The validator’s error message.
+  - `key`: The validator’s error message.
 The same as `error.validator.errorMessage`.
   - `ctx`: The validator’s translation context, if it has one.
 The same as `error.validator.transCtx`.
 - `promise`: If `isLoading` is set to `true`, this will be a promise that will resolve with a complete validation result (`isLoading` will be set to false), when every async validator has finished loading
 - `abort`: A function that takes no parameters, that, when called, will trigger every async validator’s abort signal.
 They can do what they want with it.